cs3org/wopiserver/src/bridge/readme.md

 The module provides two endpoints:
 - `/wopi/bridge/open`   meant to be called by the EFSS with a WOPISrc and a WOPI access token, returns a file displayed in CodiMD
-- `/wopi/bridge/save`   auto-called by the CodiMD backend when some changes are detected on the open document
+- `/wopi/bridge/<docid>`   auto-called by the CodiMD backend when some changes are detected on the open document referenced as `<docid>`

 The module implements a stateless server, as all context information is stored in WOPI locks or passed through arguments.
 Collaborative editing and locking of files is supported by means of the following WOPI APIs:
 * `GetFileInfo`: get all file metadata